 Dr Sarah Lightman: Founder and London co-ordinator (2009-)

 is an award-winning artist and has exhibited widely in the UK and abroad.
-You can see her animation films on her website.
-She has been creating her own visual diary, The Book of Sarah, for over 15 years, which will be published by Myriad Editions in 2018.
+Her graphic novel, The Book of Sarah, will be published by Myriad Editions in May 2019.
 She co-curated the critically acclaimed touring exhibition of 18 internationally-renowned artists, Graphic Details: Confessional Comics by Jewish Women.
-Sarah edited the accompanying volume, Graphic Details: Jewish Women’s Confessional Comics in Essays and Interviews that was awarded the 2015 Eisner Award for Best Scholarly /Academic Work and The Susan Koppelman Prize for Best Feminist Anthology.
-Sarah’s PhD at the University of Glasgow is Dressing Eve and Other Reparative Acts. www.sarahlightman.com
+Sarah edited the accompanying volume, Graphic Details: Jewish Women’s Confessional Comics in Essays and Interviews that was awarded the 2015 Eisner Award for Best Scholarly /Academic Work and The Susan Koppelman Prize for Best Feminist Anthology, and Jordan Schnitzer Award.
+Sarah’s PhD at the University of Glasgow is Dressing Eve and Other Reparative Acts and she is Honorary Research Fellow at Birkbeck, University of London. www.sarahlightman.com

 Dr Nicola Streeten: Founder and London co-ordinator (2009-)

 is an anthropologist-turned-illustrator and comics scholar.
 Her graphic memoir Billy, Me & You, published by Myriad Editions in 2011, is the first long form graphic memoir by a British woman to have been published and was awarded Highly Commended in the Popular Medicine category of the British Medical Association Medical Book Awards 2012.
 She holds a PhD on a cultural history of feminist cartoons and comics in Britain from 1970 to 2010 from the University of Sussex.
 Nicola drew on this in co-editing The Inking Woman (2018,Myriad Editions).
 She has lectured at London College of Communication, University of the Arts London, Kingston University and the University of Sussex